In this article, I’m going to answer the following question in detail: Does no contact work?

 When I was younger, I made every mistake in the book when it came to dealing with breakups.

-I would beg, plead and chase like my life depended on it.
+I would beg, plead and chase as my life depended on it.

 During that time, I convinced myself that what I was doing seemed reasonable because I was ‘in love’.